By Amanda MacArthur • 11/12/2014

 “Do you come here often?”

 Of course these silly pick-up lines are good for a laugh, but do you know how to really introduce yourself to new prospects?
-When you’re about to launch a relationship with new customers, the subject line for introduction email is the first time you get to try to impress them.
+When you’re about to launch a relationship with new customers, email subject lines are important and the subject line for introduction email is the first time you get to try to impress them.

-No matter how brilliant your audience acquisition strategy was to get those email addresses, if they don’t open this very first email, the relationship is over before it’s begun.
+No matter how brilliant your email conversion rate and audience development strategy was to get those email addresses, if they don’t open this very first email, the relationship is over before it’s begun.

-When I pondered how to write a killer subject line for introduction emails, I remembered a Mequoda blog post that pointed me to the MailChimp Subject Line Researcher tool, which is available when you sign up for a free account.
+When I pondered how to write a killer subject line for introduction emails, I remembered a Mequoda blog post we wrote about the MailChimp Subject Line Researcher tool, which is available when you sign up for a free account.

 This tool lets you create the perfect subject lines for your introduction emails by entering common words you might use, and then viewing the ranking MailChimp gives them, based on analysis of the thousands of emails they send for clients.